new mum gift ideas, gifts for new mums, new mum gifts, new mum tips, best gifts for new mums, present for new mum

 If you’re looking for something cute, trendy, or Instagrammable, this isn’t it.

-The kind that helps her feel stronger on hard days, that reminds her she’s not failing, and most mums only get after they’ve already suffered.
+It’s not a baby outfit or a bottle of bubble bath.
+It’s support.
+The kind that helps her feel stronger on hard days, reminds her she’s not failing, and that most mums only receive after they’ve already suffered.

 Motherhood – The Unspoken is that gift.